Infouktour3/Fab-Beauty/README.md

 ![W3C CSS Validator](docs/CssValidtor.png)

+-   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+-   A large amount of testing was done to ensure that all pages were linking correctly.
+-   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ## Deploying
 The website has be deployed on git hub pages by complete the following steps:
 - Go to the main repository